How to Stop Being Too Busy

 Your first step could be as simple as planning to make sure you have vegetables on your dinner plate every night for the next two weeks.
 That’s do-able, right?

-Now let’s move on to exercise.
+Now let’s talk about exercise.
 The good news here is that it doesn’t have to take hours and hours in the gym.

 Don’t overthink it, but you should take some time to work out what you enjoy so you’ll stick with it.